-Madalyn Murray O'Hair and her two sons, William, 16, and Garth, 8, pose Feb.
-28, 1963, in front of the Supreme Court building in Washington, D.C.
+Madalyn Murray O'Hair and her two sons, William, 16, and Garth, 8, pose in 1963 in front of the Supreme Court.
 Ms. O'Hair was an atheist whose lawsuit led to the landmark 1963 Supreme Court decision outlawing public school prayer.
-(AP Photo, reprinted here with permission from The Associated Press.)
+Atheism is protected by the First Amendment.
+(AP Photo, reprinted here with permission from The Associated Press)

 The relationship between atheists and the First Amendment is a curious one.

 Atheism must be treated like a religion under the First Amendment

 The establishment clause not only prohibits governments from directly establishing a religion, but also prohibits them from favoring one religion over another or religion over nonreligion.

 In other words, governments must treat atheism like a religion for purposes of the First Amendment.

 This may seem counterintuitive, as religion and atheism have generally been respectively defined, at least since 1913 by Webster’s, as “the outward act or form by which people indicate their recognition of the existence of a god or of gods having power over their destiny” and as “the disbelief or denial of the existence of a god, or supreme intelligent Being.”

 Status of atheism as a religion results in convolution